Death of James Cook: Conflict and death

-Increased conflict
+Return to Kealakekua Bay

 The expedition soon encountered a hard gale which wrenched the mainmast of the Resolution.
-On 11 February, they returned to Kealakekua Bay to make repairs.
+On 11 February they returned to Kealakekua Bay to make repairs.
 Marine Corporal John Ledyard later wrote:Our return to this bay was as disagreeable to us as it was to the inhabitants, for we were reciprocally tired of each other.
 They had been oppressed and were weary of our prostituted alliance...It was also equally evident from the looks of the natives as well as every other appearance that our friendship was now at an end, and that we had nothing to do but to hasten our departure to some different island where our vices were not known, and where our intrinsic virtues might gain us another short space of being wondered at.

 The return of Cook (representing Lono) during the season of Kū was contrary to Hawaiian beliefs and caused tension between the priests of Lono and the chiefs who were associated with Kū.
 This time there were no welcoming crowds as the priests had placed a taboo (kapu) on the bay.
-The priests, however, gave the British permission to again set up a camp near the shrine.
+The priests, however, gave the British permission to again set up a camp near the shrine so the Resolution's mast could be repaired.
 Kalaniʻōpuʻu questioned Cook about his return and was displeased with his answers.
 He was also displeased with the priests for allowing the British to set up a camp on the shore.
-Nevertheless, he lifted the kapu on the bay and trade with the ships resumed.
+Nevertheless, he lifted the kapu on the bay, and trade with the ships resumed.

 The British soon noticed an increase in thefts and a more defiant attitude from the Hawaiians.
 A Hawaiian chief took the armourer's tongs from the Discovery and was punished with 40 lashes.
 The tongs were taken again but were returned the same day.
-When a British landing party tried to take a Hawaiian canoe in retaliation, a dispute followed in which a prominent chief named Palea was hit with an oar and an angry crowd of about 300 Hawaiians responded by hurling stones and beating the landing party.
-On the same day a party gathering water for the ships was dispersed by Hawaiians and a marine was pelted with stones.
-Following these disturbances, Cook ordered his marines to load their muskets with ball rather than small shot, and ordered all Hawaiians off the ships.
+When a British landing party tried to take a Hawaiian canoe in retaliation, a dispute followed in which a prominent chief named Palea was hit with an oar, and an angry crowd of about 300 Hawaiians responded by hurling stones and beating the landing party.
+On the same day a party gathering water for the ships was dispersed by Hawaiians, and a marine was pelted with stones.
+Following these disturbances Cook ordered his marines to load their muskets with ball rather than small shot, and ordered all Hawaiians off the ships.
 (Note: Ball was more lethal than small shot.)